May 29, 2019

 Owning a dental practice means having someone who understands the tax code as it specifically relates to you.
 It’s common for general CPAs to travel the path of least resistance with their business clientele versus navigating the laws and providing adequate planning to your maximum benefit.

-You can chat with a Dental Financial Expert today on our home page.
+You can chat with a Dental Financial Expert today on our home page at Engage Advisors.
 We are here 24/7!